ZalozbaDev/speech_recognition_pretrained_models/README.md

-# speech_recognition_pretrained_models
+# Acoustic models for speech recognition

 This repository contains results of acoustic model training.
+See the individual folders for information about these models.